billfitzgerald/infosec-primer/testing_scenarios.md

 To check for a potential SSL certificate spoofing vulnerability:

 1. Use the proxy to verify that the application generates https requests, using a device that has the proxy's SSL certificate installed.
 This is likely to have already been done during earlier testing.
 Remove the proxy's certificate from the mobile device being used to test the application, or load the application to a device that has not had the proxy's SSL certificate installed as a trusted certificate.
-    Note: If the application does not generate https requests, that indicates that the application does not use encryption, which is potentially a separate issue covered in E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls).
+    **Note**: If the application does not generate https requests, that indicates that the application does not use encryption, which is potentially a separate issue covered in E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls).
 2. Exercise the functions of the application under test on the mobile device that does not have the proxy's SSL certificate installed.
  *   If https requests by the application are logged by the proxy, this indicates that the authenticity of the proxy's certificate was not checked by the app;
  *   and if no https requests are logged by the proxy, this indicates that the proxy's certificate's authenticity was checked and not accepted by the mobile application.
 The application probably won't work correctly and may display a message that it can't connect to the network.